Tear of a Doll

-Tear of a Doll, previously called "Tears of a Doll" (also known as T.O.D.) is a musical group from Paris, France which started as a hardcore punk band and later blended the speed and energy of that style with more complex structures inherited from the experiments of 1970s progressive rock, 1990s noise rock or math rock and even non-western traditional music.
-Tear of a Doll also features female vocals sung in various languages (mainly English, but also Japanese, German, French and Hungarian).
+Tear of a Doll, previously called Tears of a Doll (also known as T.O.D.), is a musical group from Paris, France.
+Starting as a hardcore punk band, they later blended the speed and energy of that style with more complex structures inherited from the experiments of 1970s progressive rock, 1990s noise rock or math rock and even non-western traditional music.
+Tear of a Doll features female vocals in various languages (mainly English, but also Japanese, German, French and Hungarian).

 Biography

 Early history 1988-1992

-Tears of a Doll started in Paris, France, in October 1982, as a sequel to Heimat-los (an influential Hardcore punk from the 80s): It was founded by three members of that band.
-Originally they spelled their name with an "S".
+Tears of a Doll was formed in October 1988 by the three remaining members of the hardcore band Heimat-los, which had split upon the departure of its fourth member, having been active since 1983.

 Their name was chosen as opposite of the typical Hardcore punk band names, and also in reference to a style of Hardcore that had originated in Washington, D.C. and that would be later called "emo".